zui125/ML4ME_Textbook/README.md

    - **Windows:** Type `setup.bat` in Miniforge Prompt
    - **Mac/Linux:** Type `./setup.sh` in terminal

-4. **Wait 5-10 minutes** (it's downloading lots of software)
+4. **Wait 5-10 minutes** (the script downloads and installs required software)

-5. **You're done!** 🎉
+5. **Setup complete**

-### 🎯 What Just Happened?
+### What the Setup Script Does

 The setup script automatically:
-- ✅ Created a Python environment called `ml4me-student`
+- Created a Python environment called `ml4me-student`
-- ✅ Installed PyTorch (for deep learning) with proper CUDA support
+- Installed PyTorch (for deep learning) with proper CUDA support
-- ✅ Installed all ML libraries from the project dependencies (NumPy, Matplotlib, Pandas, Scikit-learn, Jupyter, etc.)
+- Installed all ML libraries from the project dependencies (NumPy, Matplotlib, Pandas, Scikit-learn, Jupyter, etc.)
-- ✅ Set up everything needed to run the interactive notebooks
+- Set up everything needed to run the interactive notebooks

-### 🚀 How to Start Learning
+### How to Start Learning

 #### Option 1: Run Interactive Notebooks in VS Code (Recommended)
-**VS Code is the best way to learn with this book!** It provides an integrated development environment with excellent Jupyter support.
+VS Code provides an integrated development environment with excellent Jupyter support and is the recommended approach for this course.

 1. **Open VS Code**
 2. **Open the book folder**